 National Biomechanics Day (NBD) is an international event that seeks to increase awareness of biomechanics (the study of motion and force as applied to biological systems), particularly among high school students, teachers and the general public.
 The hope is to help incorporate biomechanics into high school curricula as a way to excite and enhance the learning of students in the areas of math, biology and physics.
 More generally, NBD is a scientific celebration of all things biomechanics including educational institutions, scientific societies, athletic entities seeking to improve performance and reduce injury, biomechanics, instrument manufacturers, and any commercial entities that use biomechanics to create or enhance their products or personnel.

 NBD is organized by the American Society of Biomechanics and Vanderbilt University is excited to participate by hosting a day of science, technology, fun, curiosity and discovery on April 8, 2020.
 We are looking forward to hosting high school students/classes for this event, which will include interactive lab tours and hands-on demonstrations related to biomechanics, prosthetics and exoskeletons.

 Since its inception nearly 30,000 high school students around THE WORLD have participated in National Biomechanics day, in locations ranging from the US, to Australia, to Brazil, to New Zealand!
 Laboratories throughout the country provided hands-on, interactive demonstrations by faculty and college students that produced tremendous excitement about biomechanics among the visitors, as documented by the photographs on: Instagram & Twitter.
 We hold a local NBD event at Vanderbilt University each year in our Biomechanics & Assistive Technology Lab, which is located in the newly constructed Engineering & Science Building.

-9am-12pm: Students, teachers and counselors from local high schools visit
+9am-3pm: Early session is for students, teachers and counselors from local middle and high schools

 3pm-5pm: Late session is a Lab Open House (open to all members of the Vanderbilt University community, and members of the surrounding Nashville community; all ages, children and adults, welcome!!!)